What Beneficiaries Are Entitled to Know

 A trustee shall keep the qualified beneficiaries of the trust reasonably informed about the administration of the trust and of the material facts necessary for them to protect their interests.

-A.R.S. § 14-10813(A)That means beneficiaries do not have to guess whether the trustee is handling things properly.
-They can request copies of relevant portions of the trust instrument.
-And when a trustee accepts a new role or when a trust becomes irrevocable (often after the settlor's death), the trustee must notify beneficiaries within sixty days.
+A.R.S. § 14-10813(A)This means beneficiaries do not have to guess if the trustee is doing their job.
+They can request copies of relevant parts of the trust document.

-Annual Reports and Compensation Transparency
+Annual Reports and Pay Transparency

 A trustee shall send to the distributees or permissible distributees of trust income or principal and to other beneficiaries who request it, at least annually and at the termination of the trust, a report of the trust property, liabilities, receipts and disbursements, including the source and amount of the trustee's compensation.